5/2/2024

 Operator

-you.
-And we'll go now to Mike Swartz of Tourist.
+Thank you.
+And we'll go now to Mike Schwartz of Truist.

 speaker

-Hey guys, good evening.
+Hey, guys.
+Good evening.
 Just want to start on the bike side.
 And if we go back over the past 18 months, I think to frame it at a high level, you know, visibility has been the biggest challenge.
 It does sound now like you might have better visibility than you did three months ago.
-But I just wanted to tie your commentary into something that, you know, another public supplier, Shimano, had called out a couple of weeks back talking about, you know, they thought the industry would bottom in the third quarter and maybe start to return to growth in the fourth quarter.
-But it sounds like you're thinking bottoming more, you know, first quarter, second quarter.
+But I just wanted to tie your commentary in. into something that another public supplier, Shimano, had called out a couple weeks back, talking about they thought the industry would bottom in the third quarter and maybe start to return to growth in the fourth quarter, but it sounds like you're thinking bottoming is more first quarter, second quarter.
 Is that any discrepancies or any other thoughts or colors between those two columns?

 speaker

-Yeah, Mike, we look at Shimano pretty closely, so we understand the same comments that they're calling out.
+Yeah, Mike, we look at Shimano pretty closely, so we understand those same comments that they're calling out.
 Again, they're in a different space than we are.
-We're very niche.
-We're very premium, high end.
-And I think when you look at the overall bike market in general, their statements are probably pretty accurate.
+We're very niche, we're very premium high-end, and I think when you look at the overall bike market in general, their statements are probably pretty accurate.
 When it comes to our business, I think it can be different.
 And so I think you're off only by a couple of quarters or a quarter or two, which might be a reflection of just where we sit in the market versus where they do.
-I mean, they're in the high end as well, but they're in the entire, you know, line of bikes, not just not just the high end.
+I mean, they're in the high end as well, but they're in the entire line of bikes, not just the high end.
 So I think that's the difference.
-And again, I don't know, Q2 is not going to be we're not we're not looking to knock it out of the park in Q2.
-But we're looking to be predictable and to go into a quarter feeling comfortable to hit the number that we projected.
-And we're feeling good about that.
+And again, Q2 is not going to be We're not looking to knock it out of the park in Q2, but we're looking to be predictable and to go into a quarter feeling comfortable that we're going to hit the number that we projected, and we're feeling good about that.
 And that's the start to the turnaround in my mind.

 speaker

-OK, great.
+Okay, great.
 Thanks for the color there.
-And then second question is something I picked up in the press release, just as it pertains to the prepaid.
-The I think you made a comment about, you know, older older model inventory or prepaid being one of the challenges right now.
+And then second question is something I picked up in the press release just as it pertains to the prepaid.
+I think you made a comment about older model inventory or prepaids being one of the challenges right now.
 Is there any commentary you can add to that or how to think about the percentage of your prepaid that's older model chassis versus new model chassis?
-I'm just wondering if that has any impact and potential risk

 speaker